 He graduated from the Gwalior Catering in 1996.
 He also gained an Economics' degree in 1996.
 While studying for both qualifications The Oberoi Hotel Group recruited him as a trainee chef in 1995.
 He remained there for five years covering all aspects and regions of Indian cuisine.

-At Ananda, Sunil’s food philosophy was inspired by the rich culinary traditions of the sub-continent, reworked in an enticingly modern style.
-The very best local, fresh ingredients, the world’s finest spices, and the talent of the Ananda team combine to meet the challenge of creating beautiful food, beautifully presented.
+Sunil’s food philosophy is inspired by the rich culinary traditions of the sub-continent, reworked in an enticingly traditional.
+The very best local, fresh ingredients, the world’s finest spices, and the talent of the pickle team combine to meet the challenge of creating beautiful & tasty plate of food.

 Seasons and regions are reflected in a menu that changes to honour the particular qualities of non-indigenous ingredients and the traditional tastes and styles that best suit them.
-From the rich, meat-based foods of the North to the vegetarian cuisine of Tamil Nadu and the coconut-based curries of Goa and Kerala to the aromatic fish dishes of Calcutta, a world of tastes is distilled to create the essence of Ananda
+From the rich, meat-based foods of the up North to the vegetarian cuisine of Kashmir and the, a world of tastes is distilled to create the essence of pickle.

 Best chef 2006 food and wine magazine